-NOTE: The commands such as ENTER, EXIT, $\mathbf{A}\mathbf{\nabla}$ , $\mathbf{A}\mathbf{\nabla}$ in the bottom show available buttons for your operation.
+NOTE: The commands such as ENTER, EXIT, ▲▼, ◀▶ in the bottom show available buttons for your operation.

-- 2. Press the I buttons on the remote control or the projector cabinet to display the submenu. - 3.
-Press the ENTER button on the remote control or the projector cabinet to highlight the top item or the first tab. - Use the ▲▼ buttons on the remote control or the projector cabinet to select the item you want to adjust or set.
-You can use the ◀▶ buttons on the remote control or the projector cabinet to select the tab you want.
+- 2. Press the SELECT ◀▶ buttons on the remote control or the projector cabinet to display the submenu. - 3.
+Press the ENTER button on the remote control or the projector cabinet to highlight the top item or the first tab. - Use the SELECT ▲▼ buttons on the remote control or the projector cabinet to select the item you want to adjust or set.

-Tou can use the v buttons on the remote control of the projector cabinet to select the tab you want.
+You can use the SELECT ◀▶ buttons on the remote control or the projector cabinet to select the tab you want.

 - 5. Press the ENTER button on the remote control or the projector cabinet to display the submenu window. - 6.
-Adjust the level or turn the selected item on or off by using the ▲▼◀► buttons on the remote control or the projector cabinet.
+Adjust the level or turn the selected item on or off by using the SELECT ▲▼◀▶ buttons on the remote control or the projector cabinet.